Las Américas International Airport: History

 According to the Official Airline Guide (OAG), in 1996 a number of European-based airlines were operating transatlantic flights from the airport including Air France with nonstop Boeing 747 service to Paris, Alitalia with nonstop Boeing 767-300 service to Rome, Condor Airlines with nonstop Boeing 767-300 service to both Cologne/Bonn and Frankfurt, Iberia Airlines with nonstop McDonnell Douglas DC-10 service to Madrid, LTU International Airways with nonstop McDonnell Douglas MD-11 service to Düsseldorf, Martinair with nonstop Boeing 767-300 service to Amsterdam, and TAP Air Portugal with direct one stop Airbus A310 service to Lisbon.
 Airline service from the airport to South America in 1996 included nonstop Boeing 727-200 flights to Bogotá operated by ACES Colombia as well as nonstop McDonnell Douglas DC-10 flights to Lima operated by Iberia Airlines in addition to direct, no change of plane Boeing 737-200 flights also to Lima operated by Copa Airlines via a stop at this air carrier's hub in Panama City, Panama.

 Also according to the OAG, other airlines operating flights into the airport in 1996 included American Airlines with nonstop Airbus A300-600R, McDonnell Douglas DC-10 and McDonnell Douglas MD-11 service from New York City as well as nonstop Airbus A300-600R and Boeing 727-200 service from Miami in addition to direct one stop Airbus A300-600R service from both Boston and Orlando, Continental Airlines with nonstop Boeing 727-200 service from Newark, Trans World Airlines (TWA) with nonstop Boeing 767-200 and Lockheed L-1011 service from New York City, and locally based APA International Air with nonstop Airbus A300 service from both New York City and Miami.

 Las Américas was the hub for Dominicana de Aviación, APA International Air, PAWA Dominicana, and a number of other, smaller airlines.
 Currently Sky High Dominicana and Arajet are based there.

 Las Américas also has served as a hub for airlines such as Aeromar Líneas Aéreas Dominicanas, Aero Continente Dominicana and Queen Air.

 Recently, the expressway leading from Santo Domingo to the airport (roughly 20 km east of the city center) was expanded and modernised.
 The airport was also modernised, and two more terminals were added, including 20 more gates.
 The new expressway crosses a new suspension bridge which spans the Ozama River, connecting traffic into the city's Elevated Freeway and Tunnel system onto the city's main street, Av.
 27 de Febrero.
 A more scenic route following the coastal shore provides beautiful views of the Caribbean Sea and of the city.
 This secondary road crosses the Ozama River by means of a floating bridge, connecting traffic onto the Av.
 George Washington (el Malecón) which leads into the heart of the colonial city.

-On 18 April 2007, a new terminal was completed and opened for operations.
-It can accommodate four Boeing 747s simultaneously.
-This new terminal has four gates with boarding bridges, an air-conditioning system, and maintenance facilities for aircraft.